chrg127/sprite-display-editor/README.txt

 dialogs.cpp:            The windows opened by the buttons on the main
                         window.
-sprite.cpp:             A small library for working with sprites. sprite_files.cpp:       A small library that manages reading and writing of
+sprite.cpp:             A small library for working with sprites. file_formats.cpp:       A small library that manages reading and writing of
                         some files associated with sprites: .mw2, .mwt, .ssc and .s16.
 What these files are is described in the .h file.